Are you worried about getting the flu or getting the flu again?

 You may be deficient in vitamin C if you experience fatigue, muscle weakness, joint and muscle aches, bleeding gums, and leg rashes.
 Prolonged deficiency can cause scurvy, a rare but potentially severe illness.

-Vitamin C is easy to get through foods, as many fruits and vegetables contain vitamin C. Good sources include: apples, asparagus, berries, broccoli, cabbage, melon (cantaloupe, honeydew, watermelon), cauliflower, citrus fruits (lemons, limes, oranges), kiwi, dark leafy greens (kale, spinach), peppers (especially red bell peppers, which have among the highest per-serving vitamin C content), potatoes, and tomatoes.
+Vitamin C is easy to get through foods, as many fruits and vegetables contain vitamin C. Reliable sources include apples, asparagus, berries, broccoli, cabbage, melon (cantaloupe, honeydew, watermelon), cauliflower, citrus fruits (lemons, limes, oranges), kiwi, dark leafy greens (kale, spinach), peppers (especially red bell peppers, which have among the highest per-serving vitamin C content), potatoes, and tomatoes.
 (2,3,4)

 1.)
 Vitamin D